 While the stage was primarily set for the Massachusetts Democratic Party’s race for a successor to governor Deval Patrick, a lone spotlight was occasionally flashed over the fight between the MassGOP’s Charlie Baker and Mark Fisher.
 That there was a race at all came as a surprise for a number of the MassGOP’s brass, as Fisher wasn’t expected to survive the convention.
 The threat of one legal snafu later, and Fisher was granted access to compete in the primary, saving the MassGOP both a damaging inter-party conflict and an embarrassing PR disaster.

 MassINC’s tracking polls, as well as those from Suffolk University, had typically shown Baker to have a commanding lead over Fisher, similar in number to the delegate tallies which came out of the party’s state convention.
-Baker confidently sat in the area of a 60 to 70 point lead, with Fisher never leaving the high single digits or low teens.
-Part of this had to do with Fisher’s name recognition, which started low, and never successfully took off.
+Baker confidently sat in the area of a 60 to a 70-point lead, with Fisher never leaving the high single digits or low teens.
+Part of this had to do with Fisher’s name recognition, which started low and never successfully took off.
 The primary was set to look like a repeat of the convention, and very well could have been, until only a handful of voters made the effort to show up on election day.

 Government of the Interested, by the Interested, and for the Uninterested

-The events of Tuesday offer Massachusetts voters a taste of what happens in low turnout elections.
-Candidates who face off against frontrunners in David vs. Goliathesque scenarios will traditionally benefit from low-turn out races.
+The events of Tuesday offer Massachusetts voters a taste of what happens in low-turnout elections.
+Candidates who face off against frontrunners in David vs. Goliathesque scenarios will traditionally benefit from low-turnout races.
 Billing himself as the “conservative alternative” to Charlie Baker, Fisher would weather the electoral seas with a smaller, yet more enthusiastic membership base.
 Whether it be from a deep resonance with the message or a personality trait that just woos them, such voters tend to show up for their candidate regardless of the political climate.
 Such surprises have been seen in the past, such as with the “Buchanan Brigades” of 2000, the “Ron Paul Revolution” in the last two presidential cycles, and most recently in Eric Cantor’s defeat at the hands of David Brat earlier this year.

 Voter apathy created a scenario where Fisher voters suddenly gained a bigger presence in the pool, and he exceeded expectations and energized a base that the MassGOP has frequently had problems with.
-Claiming victory in a dozen and a half towns outright, as well as taking upward to 40% of the vote in every county west of Worcester, including in traditionally large population centers such as Worcester, Fitchburg, and Springfield, paints a much different picture than the 10% or so most polling had been expecting him to get.
+Claiming victory in a dozen and a half towns outright, as well as taking upward to 40% of the vote in every county west of Worcester, including in traditionally large population centers such as Worcester, Fitchburg, and Springfield paints a much different picture than the 10% or so most polling had been expecting him to get.

 Go West, Young Martha

 Analyzing the results of Tuesday’s primaries shows a consistent trend seen with both parties; The further west you went, the weaker the “frontrunner” became.
-Political scientists can attribute this to the differing climate of western Massachusetts, and they wouldn’t be wrong, however, there’s a second factor to be considered in the direct decline in total number of voters.
-Galvin estimated that western Massachusetts would be the region most hit by poor voter turnout, and with some towns generating turnouts in the single digits.
-Low turnouts and declining votes create the perfect storm for firebrands and underdog candidates to shake things up, and create problems for parties further down the line.
+Political scientists can attribute this to the differing climate of western Massachusetts, and they wouldn’t be wrong, however, there’s a second factor to be considered in the direct decline in the total number of voters.
+Galvin estimated that western Massachusetts would be the region most hit by poor voter turnout, with some towns generating turnouts in the single digits.
+Low turnouts and declining votes create the perfect storm for firebrands and underdog candidates to shake things up and create problems for parties further down the line.